-We are all so busy with day to day life that we don’t have time to examine why is it that we do what we do.
-However, it is worth it to take a little time to figure out our true motivation.
+We are all so busy with day to day life that we don’t have time to examine why we do what we do.
+However, it’s worth it to take a little time to figure out our true motivation.

 I’m not comparing myself to Hannibal, but we all need to take stock of our motivation and channel it appropriately.

 So why have I been going to work in a 6×10 gray cubicle every day for the last 15 years?
 Why do I sit down in front of a laptop after putting baby RB40 to bed to write blog posts.
 Why did we put down $75,000 and saddle ourselves with another mortgage on a rental 4 plex?
 Yes, it’s about generating income, but what is the underlying motivation?

 We all have the same basic needs – food, shelter, clothing, security, education, health care, and a few other things.
 In the US, Canada, and other developed countries, these basic needs can be met with a little hard work.
 Once these needs are met, we all would like some luxuries, but are these luxuries worth the time we are putting in to pay for them?

 I plan to leave my full time job within 2 years and I’m trying to make the cash flow work with that scenario.
 Why would I want to leave a nice paying job with great benefits?
 I came to a conclusion that the corporate setting is not for me.
 It’s great for some people, but the endless drive to generate profit drains me.
 The corporation is squeezing every drop of efficiency out of their workers and I guess it’s what a corporation is designed to do.
 It’s not for me even if the squeeze comes with a nice paycheck.